 What are your needs

 Not all therapists are the same.
+First of all do you need a psychiatry to be in person or do you prefer telepsychiatry?
 Some specialize in couples, post traumatic stress, depression, obsessive compulsive concerns and more.
 Understanding the difference between a psychologist and a psychiatrist is important.
 A psychiatrist is more medication management for issues such as major depressive disorder, bipolar, schizophrenia, or even borderline personality disorder – just to name a few.
 Psychiatrists are medical doctors while psychologists focus more on talk therapy, art therapy, music therapy etc…

 Good match for you